joedougherty/mazes/docs/end.rst

 + ``.prev``: Reference to prev ``Room``
 + ``.traversal_mode``: This flag controls the string representation of a ``Room`` instance.

-This may sounds strange.
-Why would we want tha?
+This may sound strange.
+Why would we want that?

 It can be helpful to know different aspects of the ``Room`` at different times, in different contexts.
 This somewhat unorthodox approach lets us change how a ``Room`` is ``print()``-ed.
 This will be of use later.

 When a ``Maze`` is instantiated, the ``Rooms`` that it is composed of have ``.traversal_mode`` set to ``False``.
 It is only when we start looking for paths that this flag is set to ``True``.